 Generally, mystery shopping companies pay by check on a monthly or biweekly basis.
 Payment for a shopping assignment is made when you complete the necessary paperwork on your shopping experience.
 Although some companies require you to mail in your reviews, paperwork is often be filed electronically.

-Remember in order be successful and make money as a mystery shopper, you need to follow instructions and deadlines for each shopping gig.
+Remember in order to be successful and make money as a mystery shopper, you need to follow instructions and deadlines for each shopping gig.
 Payment can take 30 to 60 days to arrive.

 How To Make Money As A Mystery Shopper – Getting Started